Archimedes Trajano

 Archimedes "Archie" Francisco Trajano (1956–1977) was a Filipino student activist during the 1972–1986 martial law regime in the Philippines.
-His death in 1977 has been linked to Imee Marcos, the daughter of the former Philippine dictator and kleptocrat Ferdinand Marcos.
+His death in 1977 has been linked to Imee Marcos, the daughter of the Philippine dictator Ferdinand Marcos, who was President at the time.

 Activism

 At the time of his activism, Trajano was a student at the Mapua Institute of Technology.
 During the First Quarter Storm and after the President's subsequent declaration of Martial Law in the country, violations of human rights were rampant, especially against student activists.
 Some of the relevant cases of human rights violations are "The Group of the 21" case, and "The Group of Three" case (The Piopongco case).
 These violations were made possible by the suspension of the writ of habeas corpus which legitimized the arrest and torture of people deemed enemies of the state.

 Death

-On Wednesday, August 31, 1977, Trajano attended the open forum held at the Pamantasan ng Lungsod ng Maynila where 21-year-old Imee Marcos, the eldest daughter of former president Ferdinand Marcos, was the speaker.
-During the forum, Trajano, who was also 21 years old at the time, questioned the appointment of Imee Marcos as the National Chairman of the Kabataang Barangay (National Youth Council).
+On Wednesday, August 31, 1977, Trajano attended the open forum held at the Pamantasan ng Lungsod ng Maynila where 21-year-old Imee Marcos, the eldest daughter of then-president Ferdinand Marcos Sr., was the speaker.
+During the forum, Trajano, who was also 21 years old at the time, questioned the appointment of Imee as the National Chairman of the Kabataang Barangay (National Youth Council).
 He asked, "Must the Kabataang Barangay be headed by the president’s daughter?
 She would not have gotten the position if she weren't the daughter of the president," which allegedly irritated Imee Marcos.
-Trajano was forcibly thrown out of the open forum, and was subsequently blindfolded, and then beaten by Marcos' bodyguards.
-The forum was where Trajano was last seen alive.
+Trajano was forcibly thrown out of the open forum, and was subsequently blindfolded, and then beaten by her bodyguards.
+The forum was where he was last seen alive.